 General Robert Miller Patton Sweetwater Mansion stands as one of the exquisite late Georgian residences in North Alabama, gaining distinction as the residence of Robert Miller Patton, the inaugural...

-Not far from Selma’s downtown district lies the remains of King Memorial Hospital, known more recently as Dunn Nursing Home.
+Not far from Selma’s downtown district lies the remains of the King Memorial Hospital, formerly known as Dunn Nursing Home.
 It is listed on the National Register of Historic Places as a...

 National Bank of Birmingham The Brown Marx Building sits on the site of the original National Bank of Birmingham, the first bank in the state to be chartered under the National Bank Act in 1872.
 The...